jnozzi/cocoadev.com/markdown/NSMatrixAndNSBezierPath.md

 ----

-oh, I guess matrice could be a 2D array of General/NSPoint's.
+oh, I guess matrice could be a 2D array of NSPoint's.
 Is it?

 ----